 Or for some more creative ideas, check this out!

 Although we Brits don’t go to town quite as much as our American counterparts, an increasing number of households have started to make a serious effort for Halloween.
 Decorating your house with everything from plastic skeletons and Jack-o-lanterns, to upscale light shows and sound effects, is fast becoming the norm in some areas and you may be feeling the pressure to keep up with the Halloween Joneses.

 As with any festival or celebration, the smaller things are actually what you remember and appreciate the most.
 Why not get your kids involved with some Halloween crafting sessions so that they can make their own decorations for a fraction of the cost.
 Sites like Baker Ross are great for buying relatively inexpensive crafting kits for seasonal decoration.
 And look out for the sales after Halloween to stock up for next year!

-Old-fashioned pumpkin carving is really inexpensive and will keep your little ones busy while you enjoy a homemade gingerbread latte!
+Old-fashioned pumpkin carving is really inexpensive and will keep your little ones busy.
 Make sure you buy a pumpkin carving kit (available in the Pound shop) to save your kids’ fingers!